Sexual Difficulties in Men

 This includes premature ejaculation (the inability to delay ejaculation until it is mutually desirable by both partners), inhibited or delayed ejaculation (ejaculation that is slow to occur, or doesn’t happen at all) and retrograde ejaculation (ejaculate is forced back into the bladder rather than through the urethra and out the end of the penis at orgasm).

-Premature ejaculation is the most common of these problems, especially among younger men.
+Premature ejaculation and Inhibited ejaculation Premature ejaculation s the most common of these problems, especially among younger men.
 There are techniques men can use to help delay ejaculation—and using condoms may help too (and, as a bonus, they help protect against STIs and unintended pregnancy).
 While medications can play a role in ejaculation problems, both premature and inhibited ejaculation may have a psychological cause, like anxiety about sex or sexual performance, or sexual trauma.
-A qualified therapist or counselor may be helpful in resolving the issue, if this is case.
+A qualified therapist or counselor may be helpful in resolving the issue, if this is the case.

 Loss of Libidio